Privacy, Use and Copyright Policy

 - a description of the manner of distribution;

-- the length, retail price, and approximate size of first printing or circulation that will include the ACLU of Tennessee Content;
+- to any extent applicable, the length, retail price, and approximate size of first printing or circulation that will include the ACLU of Tennessee Content;

 - a description of the geographic scope of the distribution and the length of time for which rights are being requested.
 (Please note that the ACLU of Tennessee grants only nonexclusive rights);